-Does your proposal Select 'Yes' or 'No'.
-If you have selected 'Yes' it is mandatory to complete all of the involve the use of relevant questions on the Use of Animals in Research page. animals or animal tissue?
+Select 'Yes' or 'No'.
+If you have selected 'Yes' it is mandatory to complete all of the relevant questions on the Use of Animals in Research page.

 Experimental Design Assistant

 The Royal Society recommends that applicants use the Experimental Design Assistant (EDA), which is a free resource from the NC3Rs to support researchers in the planning of animal experiments.
 This will help to facilitate robust study design and reliable and reproducible findings.